kreauniv/comp206/year2021/source/avl.rst

         return key;
     }

+    // Returns true if this node meets the ordering criterion.
+    // It does not make any statement about its children ... only
+    // that the particular given node (argument) meets the ordering
+    // criterion.
     bool is_ordered(avltree t) {
         if (t == NULL) { return true; }
         if (t->left != NULL) {